-- Transformation Project costs ......8 years - Non-contractual Client Relationship ......1.5 years - Patents and trademarks ......10 years - IT development and software ......1-5 years
+Transformation Project costs.....8 years Patents and trademarks ......10 years • IT development and software ......
+3-5 years

 See note 24(c) for the Group's policy regarding impairments.

 Transformation Project Costs

 This is amortised on a straight-line basis to the extent that it will deliver future economic benefits and these benefits can be measured reliably.